IPT-OMICS/IPT-OMICS/docs/source/Cluster/Quickstart.rst

 Cluster login¶
 ==============
-You can access UTHPC cluster from anywhere, but for security reasons please use either of the following:
+You can access Omics HPC cluster from anywhere, but for security reasons please use either of the following:

 Be physically in a university building.
 Connect from a remote location utilizing omics VPN .